actions/github-script/README.md

   run: echo "${{steps.my-script.outputs.result}}"
 ```

+See ["Result encoding"](#result-encoding) for details on how the encoding of
+these outputs can be changed.

+This will print the full diff object in the screen; `result.data` will
+contain the actual diff text.

 ## Result encoding

 By default, the JSON-encoded return value of the function is set as the "result" in the